Olacoachee/ASSIGNMENT-1-Kultra-Mega-Stores-Inventory/README.md

 <img width="692" alt="p4" src="https://github.com/user-attachments/assets/bab548ff-e179-402f-80ff-318e74de9017" />

 ### Question 5
-*KMS incurred the most shipping cost using which shipping method?s* </br>
+*KMS incurred the most shipping cost using which shipping method?* </br>
 Value of shipping costs was initially rounded off to 2 decimal places in order to provide precision and consistency at all levels of analysis
 ```
 SELECT * FROM KMS